MufeedKcp/csv-ingest-audit-pipeline/readme.md

 # Ingestion Watchdog

-A Bash automation tool that monitors incoming data files, validates them, compresses them using `gzip`, archives them with timestamps, and logs every action for durability tracking.
+A Bash automation tool that monitors incoming data files, validates them, compresses them using `gzip`, archives them with timestamps as name, and logs every action for durability tracking.

 ## What does it actually do:

 - Monitors `/data/incoming` for new files.